Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

           Tag                : {}
           Zone               : []
 ```
-This command helps in changing persistence method.
+This cmdlet helps in changing persistence method.

 ### Example 6: Scale an Azure Cache for Redis Instance